Educating the mind without educating the heart is no education at all. -- Aristotle

 February: Award letters sent out to parents and any appeals processed by committee.
 Committee will meet on an as needed basis for any new student financial aid requests between March and August.

 Go to https://online.factsmgt.com/aid for application instructions and a checklist.

 Families must apply and be accepted for admission before being considered for Tuition Assistance.

-A student is re-enrolled by March 1, of each year, but before school starts the students must be registered.
+A student is re-enrolled in February of each year, but before school starts the students must be registered.
 The registration process consists of completing and submitting various forms needed by the school before the student may attend classes.
 The procedures and process is sent to the re-enrolled families in the June mailing so that paperwork can be completed during the summer and submitted by August 1.

 There are a variety of medical forms, authorizations and releases that must be filled out as part of the registration process for each school year.
 Parents must assume responsibility for providing all medical and health information that is required for their children prior to their attendance in classes or participation in athletics.
 The health issues of Heritage students are primarily the parents’ responsibilities.
 (While the school office will assist, full parent support for the following is required.)
 Students without current health forms will not be allowed to attend classes until all of the appropriate forms are submitted to the school.
 Every student must provide proof of all required immunizations (or appropriate exemption form), and all other medical records must be up-to- date prior to attending class or participating in athletics.
 Registration information will list all forms needed.
 Appointments should be made in a timely manner to ensure these forms are ready before school starts.
 Other authorizations and releases for participation in co-curricular activities, driving and off-campus privileges must be submitted as well.